Chronic Fatigue Syndrome

-Even now, however, there’s a debate about whether or not CFS is a single illness or a number of different conditions that share similar symptoms.
-Those who believe it may be a number of different conditions argue this may explain why CFS symptoms and their severity can vary so much from one sufferer to the next.
+Even now, however, there is a debate about whether or not CFS is a single illness or a number of different types of an illness, which may explain why CFS symptoms and their severity can vary so much from one sufferer to the next.

 What causes CFS?

 As yet there is no confirmed cause of CFS – despite the fact that there are several theories – nor any commonly accepted cure or universally effective treatment.
-The World Health Organisation (WHO) classifies it as a neurological illness, with the charity Action ME describing it as a long-term, fluctuating, neurological condition that causes symptoms affecting many body symptoms, more commonly the nervous and immune systems.
+The World Health Organisation (WHO) classifies it as a neurological illness (iii), with the charity Action ME describing it as a long-term, fluctuating, neurological condition that causes symptoms affecting many body symptoms, more commonly the nervous and immune systems (iv).

 Some of the things that have been suggested as a cause of CFS in some people include the following:

-According to the NHS, problems with the immune system have also been suggested as possible causes of CFS.
-It’s also thought that short people are more likely to develop CTS than tall people; those with a square-shaped wrist may also have a higher risk.
+According to the NHS, problems with the immune system have also been suggested as possible causes of CFS (v).

 Hormonal balances have been named as possible CFS triggers too.
 Some medicines may also cause CTS, including certain treatments for breast cancer.